apryakhin/legion.stanford.edu/publications.md

 significantly improves the efficiency of tasking, and thereby brings the strong scalability of explicit parallelism to implicit task parallelism.

+<a name="jia_thesis"></a>**Automated Discovery of Machine Learning Optimizations** [PDF]({{ "/pdfs/jia_thesis.pdf" | relative_url }})<br/>
+*Zhihao Jia*<br/>
+August 2020<br/>
+**Abstract:** The increasing complexity of machine learning (ML) models and ML-specific hardware architectures makes it increasingly challenging to build efficient and scalable ML systems.
+Today's ML systems heavily rely on human effort to optimize the deployment of ML models on modern hardware platforms, which requires a tremendous amount of engineering effort but only provides suboptimal runtime performance.
+Moreover, the rapid evolution of ML models and ML-specific hardware makes it infeasible to manually optimize performance for all model and hardware combinations.

+In this dissertation, we propose a search-based methodology to build performant ML systems by automatically discovering performance optimizations for ML computations.
+Instead of only considering the limited set of manually designed performance optimizations in current ML systems, our approach introduces a significantly more comprehensive search space of possible strategies to optimize the deployment of an ML model on a hardware platform.
+In addition, we design efficient search algorithms to explore the search space and discover highly-optimized strategies.
+The search is guided by a cost model for evaluating the performance of different strategies.
+We also propose a number of techniques to accelerate the search procedure by leveraging the topology of the search space.

+This dissertation presents three ML systems that apply this methodology to optimize different tasks in ML deployment.
+Compared to current ML systems relying on manually designed optimizations, our ML systems enable better runtime performance by automatically discovering novel performance optimizations that are missing in current ML systems.
+Moreover, the performance improvement is achieved with less engineering effort, since the code needed for discovering these optimizations is much less than manual implementation of these optimizations.

+First, we developed TASO, the first ML graph optimizer that automatically generates graph optimizations.
+TASO formally verifies the correctness of the generated graph optimizations using an automated theorem prover, and uses cost-based backtracking search to discover how to apply the verified optimizations.
+In addition to improving runtime performance and reducing engineering effort, TASO also provides correctness guarantees using formal methods.

+Second, to generalize and go beyond today's manually designed parallelization strategies for distributed ML computations, we introduce the SOAP search space, which contains a comprehensive set of possible strategies to parallelize ML computations by identifying parallelization opportunities across different Samples, Operators, Attributes, and Parameters.
+We developed FlexFlow, a deep learning engine that automatically searches over strategies in the SOAP search space.
+FlexFlow includes a novel execution simulator to evaluate the runtime performance of different strategies, and uses a Markov Chain Monte Carlo (MCMC) search algorithm to find performant strategies.
+FlexFlow discovers strategies that significantly outperform existing strategies, while requiring no manual effort during the search procedure.

+Finally, we developed Roc, which automates data placement optimizations and minimizes data transfers in the memory hierarchy for large-scale graph neural network (GNN) computations.
+Roc formulates the task of optimizing data placement as a cost minimization problem and uses a dynamic programming algorithm to discover a globally optimal data management plan that minimizes data transfers between memories.

 <a name="soi_thesis"></a>**Scaling Implicit Parallelism with Index Launches** [PDF]({{ "/pdfs/soi_thesis.pdf" | relative_url }})<br/>
 *Rupanshu Soi*<br/>